Wisconsin High School Theatre Festival

 Viterbo University, La Crosse – November 15-17, 2018

-Since 1991, more than 1,500 high school students gather each year at the Wisconsin High School Theatre Festival (WHSTF) for three days packed with workshops featuring trained professionals, one-act and individual event contest performances, showcase productions, and exhibitors from theatre vendors to collegiate programs.
+More than 1,500 high school students gather each year at the Wisconsin High School Theatre Festival (WHSTF) — held since 1930 — for three days packed with workshops featuring trained professionals, one-act and individual event contest performances, showcase productions, and exhibitors from theatre vendors to collegiate programs.
 Prior registration is required.

 Schools wishing to participate in the one-act contest must be members of the WHSFA, and must begin their qualification process by entering the district level in mid-October, followed by the sectional level in late October/early November.
 One-act plays advancing to the State level are scheduled throughout the day Friday and Saturday, concurrent with workshops.
 All students attending the festival are welcome to watch.
 One-act performances are a great educational opportunity for students and their directors to receive constructive criticism from trained theatre professionals.

 Viterbo Univ.
 Main Theatre: Thurs. eve., all day Friday